derickbailey/auth0-react-samples/03-Calling-an-API/README.md

 In order to run the example with docker you need to have `docker` installed.
 You also need to set the environment variables as explained [previously](#set-the-client-id-and-domain).

-Execute in command line `sh exec.sh` to run the Docker in Linux, or `.\exec.ps1` to run the Docker in Windows.
+Execute in command line `./exec` to run the Docker in Linux or Mac, or `.\exec.ps1` to run the Docker in Windows.

 This will build the Docker image and launch a Docker container to run the application for you.
 The application will be served at `http://localhost:3000`.